MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ## How to configure auto-labeling policies for SharePoint, OneDrive, and Exchange

-> [!NOTE]
+> [!IMPORTANT]
-> New enhancements are currently rolling out for auto-labeling policies.
+> New enhancements are currently rolling out for auto-labeling policies that include faster simulation results, support for more files and more sites, and email notifications.
 For more information, see [Recent enhancements for auto-labeling policies](#recent-enhancements-for-auto-labeling-policies).

 Make sure you're aware of the prerequisites before you configure auto-labeling policies.

 ### Prerequisites for auto-labeling policies